sktime/sktime/docs/source/developer_guide/dependencies.rst

 **Best practice:**

-* (a) Soft dependencies should be restricted to estimators whenever possible.
+* (a) Soft dependencies should be restricted to estimators whenever possible, see the section "Isolating soft dependencies to estimators".
 * (b) If restricting to estimators is not possible, follow the section "Isolating soft dependencies at module level".

 Isolating soft dependencies to estimators